ma-laforge/CMDimData.jl/doc/EasyData.md

  - The EasyDataHDF5 format is still in the experimental phase.
 It is not yet stable, and prone to major re-structuring.
  - There is currently no versionning of EasyDataHDF5 files.
-  - Without versioning, EasyDataHDF5 files cannot easily be re-loaded - and therefore not the best choice for archival purposes.
-That being said, with an HDF5 viewer, the format can probably be figured out with relative ease.
+  - Without versioning, EasyDataHDF5 files cannot easily be re-loaded if ever the format changes.
+Consequently, it is not the best choice for archival purposes.
+That being said, with an HDF5 viewer, the format can probably be figured out by simple inspection.